andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME-AHL.md

 It was clear that there was not only a general awareness of my arrival, but also an expectation that I would be able to solve a lot of problems; and that DDD would be my tool for doing so.

-However, rather than everyone looking for a more general adoption of DDD as an approach / set of skills, I was there to take things off people's hands.
+However, rather than everyone looking for a more general adoption of DDD as an approach and a set of skills, I was there to take things off people's hands.

 Worst of all, I wasn't there to deliver any code - I was an "Architect" purest sense.
 It seemed as if people expected me to be there to do diagrams and definitely NOT write code.